jpaulm/javafbp-websockets/README.md

 Password handling not yet set up, so...

 - Supports Chrome executing client scripts `chatx.html` (`chat1` uses `ws:`, `chat2` uses `wss:`).  `chrome://flags/#allow-insecure-localhost` is needed for `chat2`.

+- As stated above, the test network must specify a value of `"TLS"` in optional IIP `OPT` to support `chat2.html`.

-- Port number 9003 used previously - seems to be used by PID 4 - we are now using port no. 8887.
+- Port number 9003 used previously - seems to be used by PID 4 - so we are now using port no. 8887 in the test (as suggested by `Java-WebSocket`).

 Prerequisites
 ---

-This project requires JavaFBP and Java-WebSocket to execute.
+This project requires JavaFBP and Java-WebSocket jar files to execute.
 The latest jar file for JavaFBP-WebSockets now contains these jar files, plus the recently added SLF4J folder (used by Java-WebSocket for logging).
-The Renovate package keeps track of the current releases of these packages, so the JavaFBP-WebSockets jar file will be automatically be kept up to date.
+The Renovate package keeps track of the current releases of these packages, so the JavaFBP-WebSockets jar file will automatically be kept up to date.

 This project used Gradle for (re)building.